Runnnnnnn/BondPricing/README.md

+The pricing target is a pure discount bond

-Apply one-factor short-term interest rate model (Vasicek) to price fixed income securities The pricing target is a pure discount bond
+Apply one-factor short-term interest rate model (Vasicek) as the discount factor